-The Group will amortise the intangible asset from the point at which the asset is ready for use on a straight line basis over a period of five years.
+The Group will amortise the intangible asset from the point at which the asset is ready for use on a straight-line basis over its estimated useful lives.

-During the year ended 31 December 2015, the Group has developed an artificial intelligence "CallVu" system and the related development expenditures were capitalised as intangible assets.
+During 2015 and 2016, the Group had developed an artificial intelligence "CallVu" system and the related development expenditures were capitalised as intangible assets.
 CallVu is a visual customer service system and an extension of the Group's call center system and CRM system.
-The amount initially recognised for intangible assets during the year is the sum of the expenditure incurred from the date when the intangible asset first meet the recognition criteria listed above.
+The amount initially recognised for intangible assets was the sum of the expenditure incurred from the date when the intangible asset first meet the recognition criteria listed above.
+The development of CallVu was completed in January 2016.
+It is amortised over its estimated useful life of 5 years.